 A personal, witty, and engaging call for Hollywood to re-evaluate how amputees are portrayed

-Tired of the negative stereotyping of prosthesis-wearers in cinema, amputee Ross Turnbull sets out to overturn the idea that prosthetics are indicative of a monstrous soul.
-In a witty and masterful analysis of some of Hollywood's best-loved classics, Ross challenges our preconceptions of what it means to be an amputee.
-Woven into a touching personal narrative, this clever doc will ensure you never look at Captain Hook in the same way again.
+Tired of the negative stereotyping of prosthesis-wearers in cinema, amputee Ross Turnbull sets out to overturn the idea that prosthetics are indicative of a monsterous soul.
+In a witty and masterful analysis of Hollywood’s best-loved classics, Ross challenges our preconceptions of what it means to be an amputee.
+Woven in to a touching personal narrative, this clever doc will ensure you never look at Captain Hook in the same way again.

 Terminal Device faults the representations of prosthetics found on-screen, one-dimensional caricatures which paint amputees as villains, aggressors and fundamental Others.
 It is frustrating that such prejudices still endure: "Amputees should be represented."
 Whilst some positive depictions of amputees can be found in films, Turnbull expresses an artistic desire to fill the void of representation left by such leering monsters as bond villain Tee Hee and Captain Hook.